 Tension or Anxiety

-Drug and alcohol consumption affect the brain.
+Drug and alcohol consumption affects the brain.
 Thus, removing or cutting down on addictive substances can cause a user to see or hear things that aren’t there.
-Auditory or visual hallucinations are very common among those facing substance abuse problems.
+Auditory or visual hallucinations are very common among teens facing substance abuse problems.
+Hallucinations can occur with a number of vices and often is one of the more common drug withdrawal symptoms in teens and young adults.

 Seizures or Delirium

-It’s important to realize these are just a few of the many withdrawal signs that are possible when stopping or reducing addictive substance use.
-No matter what symptoms occur, a professional treatment facility can help users cope with these physical discomforts.
+It’s important to realize these are just a few of the many drug withdrawal symptoms that are possible when stopping or reducing substance use.
+No matter what symptoms occur, a professional substance abuse treatment facility can help users cope with these physical discomforts.

 Substance abuse is a very complex problem with multiple causes and effects.
-As a result, most people who face substance abuse require the training and expertise of professionals to overcome the compulsion to use.
+As a result, most people who face substance abuse require the training and expertise of professionals to overcome the compulsion to use or relapse.
 Reaching out for professional treatment is a sign of conviction and courage.